The Great Adventures of Wild Bill Hickok

 The Great Adventures of Wild Bill Hickok (1938) is a Columbia Pictures movie serial.
 It was the fourth of the 57 serials released by Columbia and the studio's first Western serial.
 The serial was the first to be produced by Columbia personnel; Columbia's previous three serials had been produced by the independent Weiss Brothers company, using Columbia's facilities.

 Plot

-Wild Bill Hickok, U.S. Marshal in Abilene, Kansas, is sent to stop the mysterious "Phantom Riders" from disrupting the cattle drives across the Chisholm Trail and construction of a new railroad.
+Wild Bill Hickok, U.S. Marshal in Abilene, Kansas, is sent to stop the mysterious "Phantom Raiders" from disrupting the cattle drives across the Chisholm Trail and the construction of a new railroad.
 Hickok intercedes when a wagon train of westbound settlers is threatened by Indian attacks.
 The leaders of the wagon train are the Cameron family and their escorts Kit Lawson and Jim Blakely.
-The opposition, unknown to Hickok, is led by Morrell in league with Joshua Bruce and wagon-train malcontent Scudder.
-During the course of the story, which endangers Hickok at every turn, Hickok must ride between Abilene and Texas to keep an eye on both factions.
+The opposition, unknown to Hickok, is led by Morrell in league with shifty businessman Joshua Bruce and wagon-train malcontent Scudder.
+During the course of the story, which endangers Hickok at every turn, Hickok must ride between Kansas and Texas to keep an eye on both factions.
 Hickok befriends the locals in Texas, including bartender Snake-Eyes, print-shop owner Danny, halfbreed brave Jerry, and most of the young boys in the area (whom he deputizes so they can report their observations to him).